-Instructors: Vincent Mousseau

-Department: DÉPARTEMENT GÉNIE INDUSTRIEL ET OPÉRATIONS Language of instruction: FRENCH Campus: CAMPUS DE PARIS - SACLAY Workload (HEE): 60 On-site hours (HPE): 34,50 Erasmus ECTS : 2,5
+Instructors : Vincent Mousseau Department : DÉPARTEMENT GÉNIE INDUSTRIEL ET OPÉRATIONS Language of instruction : FRENCH Type of course : Specific course Campus : CAMPUS DE PARIS - SACLAY Workload (HEE) : 60 On-site hours (HPE) : 30,00

 Decision making is an intrinsic activity in the engineering profession and often leads to optimize one or more aspects of a system.
-But these decisions are also based on the judgments/preferences of a decisionmaker/user.
+But these decisions are also based on the judgments/preferences of a decision-maker/user.
 Preferences have therefore played a key role in many computer applications and modern information technologies.
 This is the case of computer marketing, recommendation systems, adaptive user interfaces, ...
 Decisions can be strategic, tactical or dynamic, in complex, competitive, uncertain, optimize or find a compromise between conflicting criteria ...
 To solve the complex decision problems between them, they must be confronted, the engineers must implement the concepts and methods and algorithms to formalize a problem of decision.

-- Introduction to decision making, basic concepts, - Modeling of decision problems using mathematical programming.
+- Introduction to decision making, basic concepts,